lionbrush/3d-ai/README.md

 # Pidgin-Audio

 ## Overview
-Pidgin-Audio is an audio processing tool for pidgin languages.
+3d-ai is an experimental testing site for advances in AI 3D video tools.
 [Read more about test site](introduction.md).

 # Features
 ...